 Through an externship, students work out-in-the-field at a legal office, handling real legal work under the supervision of an attorney mentor.
 Boston’s vibrant legal community offers a vast array of placements in countless practice areas.
-Students have recently worked at organizations that handle affordable housing, education, microfinance, IP, health law, and environmental law, to name a few.
+Students have recently worked at organizations that handle affordable housing, education, microfinance, IP, health law, biotech, and environmental law, to name a few.

 Each student’s field experience is supported by a required seminar.
 An externship therefore consists of a pair of courses: the fieldwork (P/F) and the academic component (graded).
 Please see below for more information about credits and the seminar options.